-Blood tests can check for proteins called tumour markers.
-These help diagnose testicular cancer and monitor how well treatment works.
+Blood tests can check for proteins called

-You might also have blood tests to check your general health.
+You might also have blood tests to:

-Higher than normal levels of particular proteins mean you could have testicular cancer.
+Higher than normal levels of particular proteins could mean you have testicular cancer.

 Testicular cancers can make 3 different markers: